Sathish-Vasudev/DOI-Scraper/README.md

 The following details are retrieved and recorded in the process:
 1. DOI
 2. Title
+3. Author
+4. Publisher
+5. Year
-3. URL
+6. URL
-4. File Name
+7. File Name
-5. File Path
+8. File Path
+9. Citation

 #### INSTRUCTIONS
 1. Collect the DOIs of the articles you want to obtain and list them one DOI per line in a Text file *(*.txt)*.